gcastill0/gcastill0/README.md

 [Website](https://gcastill0.github.io)

 - 🔭 I’m currently working on a learning module for Azure Pipelines and Terraform Cloud
-- 🌱 Also, there is a project to learn GraphQL
+- 🌱 Also, I am working on a project to master Instruqt data via GraphQL